MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-PSTransportOption.md

 ## PARAMETERS

 ### -IdleTimeoutSec
-Determines how long each session stays open if the remote computer does not receive any communication from the local computer, including the heartbeat signal.
+Determines how long each session stays open if the remote computer does not receive any communication from the local computer.
+This includes the heartbeat signal.
 When the interval expires, the session closes.

-The idle timeout value is of significant importance when the user intends to disconnect and reconnect to a session.
+The idle time-out value is of significant importance when the user intends to disconnect and reconnect to a session.
 The user can reconnect only if the session has not timed out.

 The IdleTimeoutSec parameter corresponds to the IdleTimeoutMs property of a session configuration.